 “We need to look hard at some of the old assumptions and ask the question is homeownership the right solution for everyone?”
 Moynihan said today during a speech at the Brookings Institution in Washington.

 The reset should include a modified role for government in housing, Moynihan said.
-He called for an “orderly transition” in the role of Fannie Mae (FNMA) and Freddie Mac and said the Federal Housing Administration needs to return to its original focus on helping low- and moderate-income borrowers.
+He called for an “orderly transition” in the role of Fannie Mae (FNMA:US) and Freddie Mac and said the Federal Housing Administration needs to return to its original focus on helping low- and moderate-income borrowers.

 “FHA has been instrumental in sustaining the market the past few years, but they have come a long way from their original mission,” he said.